 Daniel 11:41 is often used to say that the little nation across the river from Israel will not be defeated by the Antichrist, as if this tiny nation, even smaller than Israel, will be so strong that the Antichrist can’t defeat them;

 “He shall enter also into the glorious land, and many countries shall be overthrown: but these shall escape out of his hand, even Edom, and Moab, and the chief of the children of Ammon.”

 Well, that is one interpretation, but it really doesn’t make any sense in the light of the whole bible.
-Why on earth would the Antichrist not take-over the little nation of Jordan when it is so close to his real quarry, Israel?
+Why on earth would the Antichrist not take-over this little nation when it is so close to his real quarry, Israel?
 How is it that the man who is able to take over the whole earth, is not able to take over a little nation of some 5 million souls?

-I could go on and talk about the other prophecies against Edom and the people of Jordan.
+I could go on and talk about the other prophecies against Edom and the people of this nation.
 There are even prophecies about the destruction of Amman, which is very similar to the destruction of Babylon, and there are other prophecies against the descendants of Esau, but I will leave it at that for now.